Skip to content

 For further information, view our Managed Arrivals Guide, UPP Arrivals Guide, or our Accommodation Parent Guide.

-If you are moving into private accommodation, you will receive information directly from your provider in relation to moving in day.
+If you are moving into private accommodation, you should receive information directly from your provider in relation to moving in day.

 Looking after yourself at university